jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

           <br /><br />
           But this time, because I already have a better understanding of polymorphism (and its use), the SOLID principles, and other things related to software design, I tried to use those knowledge in my coding.
           <br /><br />
-          Also, when I learned that a new version of the app is to be made, I had this plan of creating a separate module where I can eventually transfer all the business rules into it.
+          Also, when I learned that a new version of the app is to be made, I had this plan of creating a separate module where I can eventually transfer all the business rules into this new module.
           <br /><br />
           You see, the code base I was working on has only one module because it was only a small project.
 This module contains the <em>presentation layer</em> (we were using MVP), and <code>Helper</code> classes which basically contains the <em>business logic</em> and <em>data access</em> layers combined.
 It also has <code>Model</code> classes which is used in all parts of the app.
           <br /><br />
           While working on version two of the app, I saw that some of the data-access part leaked into the presentation layer.
 So when I heard that a new version of the app is to be made, I tried to do something to separate the <code>Helper</code> classes and <code>Model</code> classes into another module.
 I was planning, through this separation, to slowly transfer the <em>business rules</em> into another module.
 And I was also hopeful that I can mold the app into a form where I can be able to do TDD in the <em>business rules</em> module when adding the new features for the new version of the app.
           <br /><br />
-          But because I am not a master of the art of persuation, my plan was not pushed. :disappointed:
+          But because I was not a master of the art of persuation, my plan was not pushed. :disappointed:
           <br /><br />
           Well, it did not matter that much to me because I knew that I was (and is still) not an expert on Android development, and there might be some issues that I know nothing about that might have made the separation bad for the future of the app.
         </p>